International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/CertificationScheme/Core_Component_Certification.md

 sensitive data.
 In addition to the core software components of the IDS, these hardware components must therefore also be considered in the context of certification.
-In the interest of trust- worthiness, and to avoid double certification, the use of third-party certified hardware components will be required (e.g., Trusted Platform Modules certified in accordance with the Protection Profiles BSI- CC-PP-0030-2008 or ANSSI-CC-PP-2015/07).
+In the interest of trustworthiness, and to avoid double certification, the use of third-party certified hardware components will be required (e.g., Trusted Platform Modules certified in accordance with the Protection Profiles BSI- CC-PP-0030-2008 or ANSSI-CC-PP-2015/07).